eudoxia0/airloom/README.md

      width=250
      height=250
      align="right" />

+>The programmer, like the poet, works only slightly removed from pure thought-stuff.
+He builds his castles in the air, from air, creating by exertion of the imagination
+>
+>— Fred Brooks, _The Mythical Man-Month_

 # Air Loom

 **Air Loom** is a reverse literate programming tool: it takes code and documentation and weaves them together.
 It is both language-agnostic and markup language-agnostic.